-Now you hear that crazy record-scratch VVVWEEEEEEEEGHP! noise, and the co-worker’s internal voice says WHAT? with the implication being You must be crazy or maybe really lonely or possibly kinda creepy on top of I wish that damn bus would get here!
+Cue the record-scratch VWEEEGHP! noise, and the co-worker’s internal voice just might say WTH? on top of I wish that damn bus would get here!

 Thomas is the first cat — the first animal — who I’ve considered my friend.
 And, as a matter of fact, I do really look forward sometimes to spending the evening at home with my cat.
 My girlfriend, Daphne, was out of town recently, and when I got home from work the first night I looked at Thomas and said, “Hey buddy.
 Time for dinner and some baseball!”